 To ensure greater compatibility between packages, a collection's name cannot be the same as a geometry name.
-The collectionadd and collectionremove declarations are processed in the order specified, so it is syntactically possible to build up the contents of a collection in pieces, add entire hierarchies of geometry and prune off unwanted "child" geometry, or add fully-matched regexes of geometry and remove unwanted specific matched geometries.
+The collectionadd and collectionremove declarations are processed in the order specified, so it is syntactically possible to build up the contents of a collection in pieces, add entire hierarchies of geometry and prune off unwanted "child" geometry, or add wildcard-matched geometry and remove unwanted specific matched geometries.
 The contents of a collection can itself be used to define a portion of another collection.

-If an external file is capable of defining collections (e.g. in the geometry Alembic file), those collections can be referred to by Look assignments.
-[TBD: what that mechanism is.
-It is intended that the geometry lists that MaterialX collections and Alembic collections resolve to are interchangeable.]
+If an external file is capable of defining collections (e.g. in a geometry Alembic file), those collections can be referred to by Look assignments or any other place a collection="name" reference is allowed.

 CollectionAdd elements add geometries to a collection.
-There are three ways to specify geometry names to add: listing them individually or separated by commas in a "geom" attribute, via a regex expression using a "regex" attribute, or via the name of another collection:
+There are two ways to specify geometry names to add: via a comma-separated list of explicit or wildcard names, or via the name of another collection:

-'''

-<collectionadd name="name" geom="geom1[,geom2][,geom3...]"

-[includechildren=true|false]/>

-<collectionadd name="name" regex="regexexpression"

-[includechildren=true|false]\>

-<collectionadd name="name" collection="collectionname"/>
+''' <collectionadd name="name" geom="geomexpr1[, geomexpr2][, geomexpr3...]"/> <collectionadd name="name" collection="collectionname"/> '''

-'''

 The name (string, required) attribute is not actually referenced by anything in MaterialX; it is required simply for the benefit of tracking the <collectionadd> declaration within an implementation; if there are multiple <collectionadd>s in a <collection> definition, those names must be unique.
-The syntax for regex expressions can be found in the Introduction section of this specification document.
+The syntax for geometry wildcard expressions can be found in the Introduction section of this specification document.